whglamrock/leetcode_series/readme.md

 ##### Union Find
+Note that when we do path compression with the "find" method, the parent of a union will very likely change.
+So union find is not very appropriate, or more error prone to solving questions like "find number of disconnected parts in a disconnected graph".
 * A textbook unionFind question that includes detecting circle in a graph: [lc684.
 Redundant Connection](https://leetcode.com/problems/redundant-connection/)
 * A typical question that is best/easiest to be solved with union find: [lc261.
 Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/).
 Follow up: [lc685.
 Redundant Connection II](https://leetcode.com/problems/redundant-connection-ii/), which needs some tricky pre-processing before we can use union find.
 * [lc305.
 Number of Islands II](https://leetcode.com/problems/number-of-islands-ii/), the harder version which practically can only be solved by UnionFind